 2. Which church is likely to resist secular winds?
 You don’t want a church that is going to implement changes to fit in with the world.

 3. Which church has the ultimate truth?
 While this is much harder to discern, the more mistakes or errors a Church has, the less grace you may receive from God from following its doctrines.
-Since all the Churches I recommended to you are Eastern Orthodox, you should not find major theological differences between them.
+Since all the Churches I recommended to you are Eastern Orthodox, you should not find any theological differences between them.

 Don’t fall into the temptation of picking a church that gives you more mating options.
 It should not be relevant if a church has attractive singles, and if you are looking for a church with that in mind, you are not putting God first before your worldly needs.